 Does a primer protect the skin?

 This depends on the formulation of the primer.
 If your primer is infused with ingredients known to protect the skin from pollutants, acne-causing agents, signs of aging, etc., you may expect it to offer skin protection.
+Choose an SPF-infused primer, if you want protection against harmful UV rays.

 Are primers bad for oily skin?